TerriaJS/terriajs/Documentation/Contributors/Development-environment.md

 npm start
 ```

-## Building National Map against a modified TerriaJS
+## Building a Terria based site against a modified TerriaJS

-What if you need to make changes to [TerriaJS](https://github.com/TerriaJS/terriajs) while working on National Map?
+What if you need to make changes to [TerriaJS](https://github.com/TerriaJS/terriajs) while working on a site that depends on it?

 In the process above, the [TerriaJS package](https://www.npmjs.com/package/terriajs) is installed to the `node_modules` directory by `npm install`.
 Please do not edit TerriaJS directly in the `node_modules` directory, because changes will be clobbered the next time you run `npm install`.
 Instead, follow these instructions.